 Key strategies in design include:

-- Siting: Driven by the Campus Master Plan, which encourages a quad with East/West elongation to take advantage of the natural benefits of North/South vs. East/West light, siting is the most important element of design.
+- Siting: Driven by the Campus Master Plan, which encourages a quad with East/West elongation to take advantage of the natural benefits of North/South vs. East/West light, site location is the most important element of design.

-- Envelope: Involves using an overarching strategy for façade exposure and high-performance building envelope design, including advanced glazing technology (different glass specified for each exposure in order to balance daylight penetration with heat loss and gain and exterior), and shading devices to maximize light intake and minimize heat gain.
+- Envelope: An overarching strategy for façade exposure and high-performance building envelope design, including advanced glazing technology (different glass specified for each exposure in order to balance daylight penetration with heat loss and gain and exterior), and shading devices to maximize light intake and minimize heat gain.

 - Insulation: Extensive envelope analysis/energy model is performed to determine the optimal amount of insulation and thermal breaks in window construction in order to maximize insulation capacity.

-- Building-level renewable energy: Incorporating renewable power as a part of building design.
-The university currently has solar installations on more than 30 campus buildings.
+- Building-level renewable energy: Renewable power is incorporated as a part of building design, and the university currently has solar installations on more than 30 campus buildings.

 Constant Innovation in Building Design and Learning

-Internal design guidelines encourage experimentation with new technologies.
-The University recognizes that not all new buildings will achieve these targets.
+The university recognizes that not all new buildings will achieve energy targets, but the internal design guidelines encourage planners to experiment with new technologies.
 Stanford engineers and architects transfer information learned through design, construction, and operation of new buildings to subsequent buildings with a goal of achieving these targets in its overall building program.
 For instance, Y2E2 was the first of four buildings that make up the Science and Engineering Quad.
-The latter three buildings in this 500,000 square foot development were built, as Stanford President John Hennessy told the Faculty Senate, “to the same level of environmental standards [as Y2E2], so that we can become a leader, not only in research, but in the practice of building new facilities.”
+The latter three buildings in this 500,000 square foot development were built, as Stanford President John Hennessy told the Faculty Senate, “to the same level of environmental standards [as Y2E2], so that we can become a leader, not only in research, but [also] in the practice of building new facilities.”
 The Huang Engineering Center, Spilker Engineering & Applied Sciences, and the Shriram Center have now all been constructed to the same standards or better, completing this pioneering quad.